-Government operations required to comply with the EEGO policy are:
+Government operations required to comply with EEGO policy are:

-- statutory bodies covered by the PGPA Act 2013 that derive more than 50% of their funding either directly or indirectly from the Commonwealth
+- statutory bodies covered by the PGPA Act 2013 that derive more than 50% of their funding from the Commonwealth.

-The National Australian Built Environment Rating System (NABERS) is used to measure the ongoing level of energy efficiency of office buildings, but alternative schemes for measuring the level of energy efficiency can be used where it can be demonstrated that the alternative will achieve an equivalent outcome.
+The National Australian Built Environment Rating System (NABERS) is used to measure the ongoing level of energy efficiency of government office buildings.
+Alternative schemes for measuring energy efficiency can be used where it can be demonstrated that the alternative will achieve an equivalent outcome.

 The energy intensity targets from June 2011 are:

-The minimum energy performance standards vary depending on the type and use of the building.
+The standards vary depending on the type and use of the building.

 |Element||>= 2000 m2 net lettable area||< 2000 m2 net lettable area|